TIPS & TRICKS: INVERT KEEPER NOTES

 - I recommend using a ketchup bottle to dispense fruit flies when feeding many young slings or mantis nymphs.
 It cuts down on escapees, makes distribution easier, and overall makes the endeavor much faster.

-- Put a fruit flu culture in the fridge for 5-7 minutes to slow down the flies.
-This should make it easier to dispense them into containers.
+- Put a fruit fly culture or house/bottle flies in the fridge for 5-7 minutes to slow them down.
+This should make it easier to dispense them into containers or setups.

 - Flies (House or Bottle) are a lovely feeder choice for most predatory inverts, but I personally dislike them escaping on me.
 Pupae can be fridged for >1 Month.
 Feed emerged flies a 1:1 powdered milk and sugar mix alongside water.